El Salvador: The government canceled a drag show after complaints from religious groups

 — Antonieta Martínez 🇸🇻 (@Anto_MarAO) June 16, 2024

-Why isn't the law respected in 🇸🇻?
+Why is the law not respected in El Salvador?

 Cc @Mariemmpleitez1 @ericdoradea https://t.co/OnsOr1mwgl pic.twitter.com/C5YdhPPe8i

-This is alarming, as it was approved by the @Gobierno_SV @culturasv ministry depends on the @PresidenciaSV .
+This is alarming, as it was approved by the @Gobierno_SV (Government ).
+The Ministry of @culturasv (Culture reports to @PresidenciaSV ( ).

 — SALVADORANS against GENDER IDEOLOGY (@NOalaIDGSV) June 16, 2024